-A student may change majors only between terms or prior to the 11th class day of a 15-week semester, the 5th class day of a 12-week semester or the 4th class day of a 6-week session.
+A student may change majors only between terms or prior to the 11th class day of a15-week semester, the 5th class day of a 12-week semester or the 4th class day of a 6-week session.
 To change a major program, a student must:

-- request a "Change of Major Form" from the Admissions and Records Office, - obtain the necessary signatures on the form, - · deliver the form to the Admissions and Records Office for processing, and - enroll for a minimum of six semester hours of course work within the receiving major's curriculum during his/her term immediately after receiving the change of major.
+- request a "Change of Major Form" from the Office of the Registrar, - obtain the necessary signatures on the form, and - deliver the form to the Office of the Registrar for processing.